ICE vs HEAT – Which is best for Baker’s Cyst pain?

 Instead you should always see a doctor if an infection is present or suspected!

-For essential advice to avoid further injury and great tips on how to naturally reduce swelling & pain due to a baker’s cyst, be sure to explore our website as well as the rest of this video series.
+For essential advice to avoid further injury and great tips on how to naturally reduce swelling & pain due to a Baker’s cyst, be sure to explore our website as well as the rest of this video series.

 Shoulder bursa